The Morisco (novel)

 He rewrote the biography in a modern novelistic way, relying on history and resorting to the imagination to full any gaps in the original biography.
 The novel navigates important historical causes and issues, like the cause of the Moriscos and its repetition throughout history.
-As well as the cause of oppressing under the excuse of religion, the cause of civilization and cultural coalition, conversation between religions and religious belonging, and people’s revolutions.
+As well as the cause of oppressing under the excuse of religion, the cause of civilization and cultural coalition, conversation between religions and religious belonging, and people's revolutions.

-The novel is set between 1597-1942, and in it, Shahabul Dein talks about the hard times the Moriscos were facing, especially after the fall of Andalusia and Granada.
+The novel is set between 1597 and 1942, and in it, Shahabul Dein talks about the hard times the Moriscos were facing, especially after the fall of Andalusia and Granada.

 Shahabul Dein is one of the Moriscos who chose going to Morocco from Spain after losing all he has.
 The second part conveys his story with immigration and how he was able to reconstruct himself and become a writer for the Saadi Sultan, Ahmad Mansur Ath-Thahabi, and here we find out the hardships he faced.